Chandhini009/Employee-DATA-ANALYSIS-app/README.md

-# Dyashin HR Insights (Final)- Employees Data Analysis
+# Dyashin HR Insights - Employees Data Analysis and Attrition Prediction

 Dyashin HR Insights is an interactive Streamlit application for exploring HR datasets, analyzing workforce trends, and predicting employee attrition using a RandomForest classifier enhanced with SMOTE balancing.